Fetch-Development/Feather/README.md

     FLAGS:

-    -h, --help       Prints help information
+    -b, --bot        Format output for usage with bot -h, --help       Prints help information
     -V, --version    Prints version information

-    -a, --analyze    Analyzing the text of an e-book

-    -i, --image      Create a picture, which represent dominant colors mentioned in an e-book
+    -a, --analyze    Analyzing the text of an e-book -i, --image      Create a picture, which represent dominant colors mentioned in an e-book

 ARGS:

     <INPUT>    Sets path to the e-book file

-Mind that only .txt files with Russian text and total word count over 10000 are supported.
+Mind that only .txt CP1251-encoded files with Russian text and total word count over 10000 are supported.

 It's recommended to remove prefaces and epilogues for better visualization.